eikek/docspell/modules/microsite/docs/doc/scanmailbox.md

 set to "outgoing".
 Otherwise it is set to "incoming".
 To support this, you need to add your own e-mail address(es) to your address book.

+The *Item Folder* setting is used to put all items that are created from mails into the specified [folder](metadata#folders).
+If you define a folder here, where you are not a member, you won't find resulting items.

 The last field is the *Schedule* which defines when and how often this task should run.
 The syntax is similiar to a date-time string, like `2019-09-15 12:32`, where each part is a pattern to also match multple